tozny/js-sdk/README.md

 main()
 ```

-**authorize or deauthorized another client to share on your behalf**
+#### Authorize or Deauthorized Another Client to Share on Your Behalf

 ```js
 const client = new Tozny.storage.Client(/* config */)